flyinggrizzly/mobile-suits-in-the-black/readme.md

 ### Things to be aware of if you're working with Hugo

-- footnotes (which should be avoided if possible), have to be on a single line
+Footnotes (which should be avoided if possible) have to be on a single line.
-- frontmatter should be in JSON format (there are archetypes set up for playbooks and mobile suits currently), and if you've got a long entry, it also needs to be on a single line